 Miracle Springs Resort and Spa

-An affordable resort option is Miracle Springs, which has a spa, lush landscaping, great Desert Hot Springs views, and several soaking options.
-You’ll feel like you’re on a California vacation when staying here, especially with palm trees, pool-side drinks, and a retro feel throughout the property.
+You’ll feel like you’re on a true, classic California vacation when staying on-site, especially with palm trees, pool-side drinks, and a retro feel throughout the property.

 Each of these California hot springs should be a priority on your west-coast soaking list.